Unqork

 Is Unqork truly 'No-Code'?
 Not for modern interfaces.

-I explored literature on scaling granular systems, re-reading Brad Frost's “Atomic Design.”
-I created documentation to help team members understand the concepts.
+Interviews with technical leaders revealed that Unqork’s components are built from monolithic structures, making them hard to edit and style.
+They prefer a more granular, atomic approach to reduce tech debt and improve component styling.
+Thus, I explored scaling granular systems, starting with re-reading Brad Frost's “Atomic Design”, and I created documentation to help teams understand how Unqork might ingest design system concepts.
 I hypothesized that if Unqork assets were defined atomically, any component could be built from atomic units, and atomic units could be accessed from any hierarchy level.

 After socializing and iterating on solutions, I was pleased to see concepts become reality.
 Senior leaders from Unqork and our customers were excited about easily styling their applications.
 Our teams appreciated a solution grounded in Atomic Design.
 The ‘Self-Service Styling’ initiative became a major investment, currently being developed by our cross-functional teams.